okami101/vuetify-admin/packages/docs/guide/components/list.md

 In order to keep all components synchronized with current selected items, you may add `v-model="selected"` on any components that need to interact with them.
 :::

-#### Pagination
+## Pagination

 By default, `VaDataIterator` will use the default vuetify pagination control which allows direct page control navigation as well as number of shown item per page.
 Use `itemsPerPage` and `itemsPerPageOptions` in order to initialized the maximum number of shown item per page.

 This default control is totally replaceable by your own pagination control.
-Use `footer` slot property for that.
+Use `footer` slot property for that and set `hideDefaultFooter` prop to `true`.
+This slot will provide all pagination context infos as well as server-side total of items.

 ## Usage outside list page